sztrzask/maklipsa.github.io/_posts/2016-12-20-Divide-and-conquer-bits-for-performance.md

 ---

 This post is an analysis of a very interesting optimization proposed by Nicholas Frechette in the comments under the [previous post](/Making-bits-faster/) and t0rakka [on Reddit](https://www.reddit.com/r/programming/comments/5i2x5r/using_bit_masks_for_highperformance_calculations/db55nz6/).
-He proposed to use one of the oldest tricks in performance cookbook - [divide and conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithms).
+They proposed to use one of the oldest tricks in performance cookbook - [divide and conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithms).
 Well, it did not turn out as I expected.

 <!--MORE-->